namesakefyi/namesake.fyi/src/pdfs/README.md

 ### Step 2: Generate PDF definitions

-Next we'll run a script which iterates through all of the fields in the pdf and generates a schema that maps to our internal field definitions.
+Next, we'll run a script which iterates through all of the fields in the pdf and generates a schema that maps to our internal field definitions.
 For definitions which don't yet exist, the script will help create them.

-From the terminal, within the `/namesake` repo, type:
+From the terminal, within the repo, type:

 ```zsh
 pnpm pdf:generate-defs
 ```

 Drag the .pdf document to your terminal to insert a path to it.
-(Don't worry about where the .pdf file is located on your system — the script will put a renamed version in the correct spot in the codebase.)
+(Don't worry if the .pdf is located in /Downloads, /Desktop, or somewhere else outside of the repo—the script will put a renamed version in the correct spot in the codebase.)

 ```zsh
 pnpm pdf:generate-defs ./path/to/form.pdf